Left-facing arrow icon in white color, commonly used for navigation or forward actions.

 FLAG targets sit separately from a company's energy and industry science-based targets.
 They cover land-related emissions only, measured to the farm gate, across three categories: land use change (deforestation, peatland drainage, coastal wetland conversion), land management emissions (enteric fermentation, fertiliser use, flooded rice paddies), and land-based carbon removals (forest restoration, agroforestry, soil organic carbon).

-The scale of the category makes it hard to deprioritise.
 FLAG emissions account for roughly 22% of net global greenhouse gas emissions, around 13 GtCO₂e per year, and land-sector action represents approximately 37% of the mitigation potential needed by 2030.

 What changed in version 1.2

-On cutoff dates: the recommended standard remains 2020 or earlier.
-Where a 2020 cutoff is not achievable for specific portions of the value chain, this must be disclosed and justified in public documentation, with 2020 or earlier cutoff dates maintained for all other portions.
-Cutoff dates cannot be moved to a later date once set.
+• Where a 2020 cutoff is not achievable for specific portions of the value chain, the cutoff must be no later than three years prior to the company's first FLAG target submission.
+This must be disclosed and justified publicly, with 2020 or earlier cutoff dates maintained for all other portions of the value chain.

-New documentation requirement
+New documentation requirements

-The no-deforestation commitment itself must also be posted on the SBTi target dashboard using the required wording: "[Company X] commits to no-deforestation across its primary deforestation-linked commodities, with a target date of [no later than 2 years after FLAG target submission date, and no later than 31 December 2030]."
+The commitment itself must also be posted on the SBTi target dashboard using the required wording: "[Company X] commits to no-deforestation across its primary deforestation-linked commodities, with a target date of [no later than 2 years after FLAG target submission date, and no later than 31 December 2030]."

 The framework you're working within